Skip to main content

 agent: claude-opus

 This is the default.
 Omit session for the same behavior.
-Use fresh sessions for reviewers (to avoid confirmation bias from the implementation) and for steps that should be independent.
+Use new sessions for reviewers (to avoid confirmation bias) and for steps that should be independent.

 - name: build